Why Dental Care is so Important?

 For people over 65, depending on their teeth type, problems with teeth and gums can be hurtful and debilitating.
 They can affect your facial appearance, nutritional intake, talking abilities, and much more.
 So keeping your mouth in good condition is a must part of staying healthy.

-Dental Issues that Commonly Affects Seniors
+Dental Problems that Commonly Affects a Senior’s Health

-Here is the list of Dental issues that commonly affect the seniors
+Here is the list of Dental issues that commonly affect the seniors:

-Tooth Decay – Due to arthritis or other conditions that reduce the dexterity, cause improper flossing or brushing.
+Tooth Decay – Due to arthritis or other conditions that reduce dexterity, cause improper flossing or brushing.

 Receding Gums – Due to Hard brushing and Grinding or Genetics.